1. Homepage

 SCFI Monthly Report – June 2023

-The fund has not had any new lending during June, however, a lift has been carried out on already granted credits corresponding to approximately SEK 0.8 million.
+The fund has not had any new lending during June, however, a boost has been implemented on already granted credits corresponding to approximately SEK 0.8 million.

-NAV-affecting factors for June are that the value of two of the fund's shareholdings has fallen sharply.
+NAV-influencing factors for June are that the value of two of the fund's shareholdings has decreased significantly.
 Both companies have been negatively affected by increased interest rates and changed market conditions.
-During the month, the fund has had an intensified dialogue with the companies' management and noted both reduced income and increased operating costs.
+The fund has had an intensified dialogue with the companies' management during the month and has noted both reduced income and increased operating expenses.

 The market and the economy

-Global key interest rates continue to rise as inflation is difficult to stop and there will be several interest rate increases in the coming months.
-The record weak Swedish krona curbs inflation and does not leave much room for the Riksbank to continue with interest rate increases.
+Global policy rates continue to rise as inflation is difficult to contain and there are several interest rate hikes coming in the coming months.
+The record-low Swedish krona is holding back inflation and leaving little room for the Riksbank to continue with interest rate hikes.

-Property companies' problems with profitability as a result of higher financing and operating costs cannot be fully mitigated by rent increases.
+Property companies' profitability problems due to higher financing and operating costs cannot be fully mitigated by rent increases.
 Vacancy rates are also increasing, mainly for office and retail properties.

-The liquidity of the bond market has basically ceased except for top-rated large companies.
-This deterioration mainly affects the property companies.
-The real estate companies have sold properties from their holdings and carried out new issues to deal with the deteriorating market conditions.
+The bond market's liquidity has essentially ceased, except for top-rated large companies.
+This deterioration primarily affects real estate companies.
+Real estate companies have sold properties from their portfolios and carried out new issues to deal with the deteriorating market conditions.

-The interest rate increases have a delay effect and will gradually affect the real economy.
-The fund sees increased risks in several counterparties, above all counterparties that have retail sales and real estate exposures.
-The market for refinancing and corporate acquisitions continues to tighten, making it difficult to both divest and refinance objects.
+The interest rate increases have a lag effect and will gradually affect the real economy.
+The Fund sees increased risks for several counterparties, especially counterparties with retail sales and real estate exposures.
+The market for refinancing and corporate acquisitions continues to tighten, making it difficult to both divest and refinance properties.

 IFRS 9